cryptix/for-science-keyboard/README.md

-For Science is a 46 key ortholinear split keyboard PCB with a 3 key thumb cluster.
+*For Science* is a 46 key ortholinear split keyboard PCB with a 3 key thumb cluster.

-The goal of this project is to build a usable split keyboard with a PCB case within the 100x100mm cheap PCB size limit offered by some PCB manufactuers.
+The goal of this project is to build a usable split keyboard with a PCB case within the 100x100mm cheap PCB size limit offered by some PCB manufacturers.
 Designed to be easy to build, it only supports serial communication over a TRRS cable and no LED support.
 The PCB is reversible, meaning that you need two of the same PCB to create a full keyboard.

 ![Final assembled keyboard](https://i.imgur.com/fjnTkB1.jpg)

 ![PCB render from KiCad](./pcb.png)

 ![PCBs in white and green](https://imgur.com/LX8n0xE.jpg)

 # Bill of Materials (BOM)